gleechi/gleechi.github.io/pages/unity/unity_component_vgrecorder.md

 {% include youtube.html id="7aRCZThEHOE" caption="Record Replay 2" %}

 Some example use cases are:
-* “replaying entire instruction sequences”.
+* “replaying entire instruction sequence”.
 * “replaying a specific object interaction for instruction”.
-* “quick testing of a whole interaction sequences”.
+* “quick testing of a whole interaction sequence”.

 ### How to Record Sensor Data